ilios/user-guide/courses-and-sessions/offerings/edit-offering.md

 **IMPORTANT NOTE:** Any valid Ilios user can be added as an Instructor.
 This includes students and non-students.
 Selecting an Ilios user as "Instructor" effectively adds the Instructor (as well as setting the "Perform Non-Learners" value to "Yes") role to this user's profile.

-## Add URL - Virtual Session Link
+## Add URL - Virtual Learning Link

-To add a URL (Virtual Session Link), the URL can be generated using an application such as Zoom and pasted into llios.
+To add a URL (Virtual Learning Link), the URL can be generated using an application such as Zoom and pasted into llios.

-The URL field is available on the Offerings Editor form directly below Offering Start / End Time.
+The URL field (Virtual Learning LInk) is available on the Offerings Editor form directly below Offering Start / End Time.
 Initially the field appears as shown below.

 ![edit starting point](../../images/edit_offering/edit_starting_point.png)